AllanSchergerGitHub/RoverROS/README.md

 # RoverROS

-A repository containing the source code of a Rover with a 5DOF manipulator.\
+A repository containing the source code of a Rover with a 5DOF manipulator.

 My user name in github 'mturktest123' is a carryover from my days working on crowdsourcing via AWS Mechanical Turk.

 This project includes the development of the robot to be simulated in _Gazebo_.

 It uses `MoveIT` to trajectory control the manipulator.

-Dependancies:
+## Dependancies:

-You will need to install the following:
+You will require to install the following:

-  sudo apt-get install ros-melodic-ackermann-msgs
+  `sudo apt-get install ros-melodic-ackermann-msgs`

-  sudo apt-get install ros-melodic-ros-control ros-melodic-ros-controllers
+  `sudo apt-get install ros-melodic-ros-control ros-melodic-ros-controllers`

 ## A detailed description of various packages is as follows.